India–Saudi Arabia relations: Development of bilateral relations

 India's strategic relations with Saudi Arabia have been affected by the latter's relations with Pakistan.
 Saudi Arabia supported Pakistan's stance on the Kashmir conflict and during the Indo-Pakistani War of 1971, at the expense of its relations with India.
 The Soviet Union's close relations with India also negatively affected Indo-Saudi relations.
 During the Persian Gulf War (1990–91), India officially maintained neutrality.
 Saudi Arabia's close military and strategic ties with Pakistan have also been a source of continuing strain.

 Since the 1990s, both nations have taken steps to improve ties.
 Saudi Arabia has supported granting observer status to India in the Organisation of Islamic Cooperation (OIC) and has expanded its collaboration with India to fight Islamic terrorism in the Middle East.
 In January 2006, King Abdullah of Saudi Arabia made a special visit to India, becoming the first Saudi monarch in 51 years to do so.
 The Saudi king and the Indian Prime Minister Manmohan Singh signed an agreement forging a strategic energy partnership that was termed the "Delhi Declaration."
 The pact provides for a "reliable, stable and increased volume of crude oil supplies to India through long-term contracts."
 Both nations also agreed on joint ventures and the development of oil and natural gas in public and private sectors.
 An Indo-Saudi joint declaration in the Indian capital New Delhi described the king's visit as "heralding a new era in India-Saudi Arabia relations."

 In 2019, Saudi Arabia increased the Hajj quota of India, making it the 2nd highest country in the number of Pilgrims.
 Thus, the number of Indian pilgrims jumped to 200,000 per year in 2019.

 In October 2021, India voted against a Dutch resolution in the UN Human Rights Council that proposed extending the mandate of the Group of Eminent Experts (GEE) human rights investigators in Yemen.
 This resolution had been heavily lobbied against by Saudi Arabia.

+In May 2023, Saudi Arabia partially boycotted a G20 tourism meeting held by India in Kashmir.
+Ultimately, it participated with downgraded representation, only sending Embassy officials.

+In September 2023, the Saudi Foreign Minister expressed the Kingdom's desire to mediate in the Kashmir conflict as part of Saudi Arabia's support for "Muslim peoples in their efforts to maintain their Islamic identity and preserve their dignity".

+In April 2024, Saudi Arabia issued a statement calling for the Kashmir conflict to be resolved bilaterally between India and Pakistan, aligning with India's position on the issue.